JNavas2/Page-Mail/README.md

 **A:** Yes!
 Go to `about:addons` → ⚙️ → **Manage Extension Shortcuts**.

 **Q:** Does this work with other email providers?
-**A:** It supports Gmail® and Outlook® only.
+**A:** It supports Gmail®, Outlook®, and any service registered as your system's mailto: handler.

 **Q:** Is my browsing data sent anywhere?
-**A:** No. The extension only opens Gmail® or Outlook® with data you see; nothing is sent to third parties.
+**A:** No. The extension only opens your chosen email service with data you see; nothing is sent to third parties.

 ---